-Applications may be obtained after February 1 in the Health Sciences Division Office.
-Completed applications and all requested documents must be returned to the Health Information Technology Program by April 15.
-Late applications may be considered if space is available.
-All applicants are notified of their admission status by the end of June.
-The HSHI classes for the A.A.S. degree are primarily daytime sessions.
+Applications may be obtained after February 1 I the Health Sciences Division Office or by telephone request at (405) 733-7360.
+Completed applications and all required documents must be returned to the Health Sciences Division Office or the Health Information Technology Program Office by April 15.
+All applicants are notified by letter as to their admission status by June 30.
+Accepted students begin the two-year program in August.
+Applications received after the deadline may be considered if space is available.